Akshat5129/CollegeApp/README.md

 But in this project, I have used these three functionalities.
 Authentication for signup, Real-time database for storing data related to the user such as student result, email, link of profile pic apart from that real-time storage also store the announcement data.
 At last Firebase storage for storing the images related to announcements, and profiles of students and getting their download link to store in a real-time database.

+## **Functionality & Concepts used**

+This application has a simple yet interactive interface so that the students could easily interact with this application without any problems.
+Following are the concepts used in application to provide functionalities.

+- `Constraint Layout` : Most of the activities in this application use constraint layout to arrange the UI elements easily without writing much code.
+- `Recyclerview` :  For creating a list of all the announcements and presenting them to the user recycler view is used.
+- `Dhaval Image picker` : For selecting the images which the user decides as their profile pictures or as a part of making an announcement.
+- `Firebase` : For storing user information, User Data and Authentication purpose.
+- `Material Design` : For making this application more interactive or beautiful material design has been used in signup and sign-in options.

   <table align="center">